isleofcode/style-guide/ember-style-guides.md

 });
 ```

 - Set tag name.
-Components don’t need to be wrapped in a div, they are divs by default.
+Components don’t need to be wrapped in a div as they are by default.
 Use the `tagName` property to modify a component before wrapping it.

 ```javascript
 // good